couchdeveloper/JPJson/INSTALL.md

 *  `default.gtest.xcconfig` becomes `$user.gtest.xcconfig`
 *  `default.ICU.xcconfig` becomes `$user.ICU.xcconfig`

-You probably don't need to make changes to the configuration itself, but in case you have, these files are kept as user settings and will not be tracked by git.
+You may now modify your local copy of the Xcode config file in order to setup user specific settings appropriately tailored for your development environment.
+The Xcode config file may define build settings which derive from Source Tree settings.
+Ensure you use the correct names in order to set them up correctly.

+Please refere to the comments in the Xcode config files, in order to get more info.

+Note again, that user specific Xcode config files will not be tracked by the source code management.